 Let’s get one thing out of the way: it’s not a mummy bag.
 It’s a spoon bag (sort of; Nemo has a very loose definition of a spoon-shape).
 The result is a roomier bag built for sleeping in funny positions – side-sleepers represent!

 Rated down to -9° Celsius (15° Fahrenheit for the weirdos) this backpacking sleeping bag will keep you toasty warm (unless you’re heading out somewhere that’s colder than -9° Celsius).
-It’s also got a full-length zipper and a couple of ventilation slots (officially called Thermo Gills because ‘ventilation slots’ doesn’t sound enough like a Dragon Ball Z signature attack).

 The downside of that extra roominess is that the Nemo Disco comes in at noticeably heavier weight and size than other sleeping bags on the market.
 This means it’s still one of the best sleeping bags for camping but not necessarily for ultralight hiking.
 It’s also pricey (though far from as pricey as a top-end sleeping bag can get) but I’ll reiterate: don’t cheap out on your sleeping bag!